-nodeExecuteTask the ttl value is decremented by one until it reaches zero, meaning the job is completed.
-When a node finishes the task it was given, it generates an idle report by putting a tuple matching $\langle "idleReport", n, children \rangle$ in its local tuple space.
-In the next step the idle report is propagated to a node with a better rank.
-A node performs this action by sending to every neighbor a tuple containing information about the idle reports it currently holds.
-This tuple, called node info, contains the rank, activated children and the identifier of the node.
-Upon receiving such tuple, the receiving node compares its rank with the rank of the remote node.
+The tuple ("active Job", ?, ttl as Integer) simulates the job assumed by a node. ttl is a integer representing the job complexity.
+At each iteration of the command nodeExecuteTask the ttl value is decremented by one until it reaches zero, meaning the job is done.
+When a node finishes the task it was given, it generates an idle report by putting a tuple matching ("idleReport", n, children) int its local tuple space.
+The next step concerns to propagate the idle report to a node with a better rank.
+A node performs this action by sending to every neighbor a tuple containing the information about the idle reports it currently holds.
+This tuple, called node info contains the rank, activated children and the identifier of the node.
+Upon receiving a such tuple, the receiving node compares its rank with the rank of the remote node.
 If the local rank wins, the receiving node attempts to retrieve the idle report tuple from the remote node.
-A non-blocking inp operation is used in this case because as the node info may be sent to several nodes more than one in operation could be performed over the same tuple.
+A non-blocking